dalehamel/usdt-report-doc/docs/00013-introduction.md

 ## Portability

-Originally limited to BSD, Solaris, and other systems with `dtrace`, it is now simple to use USDT tracepoints on Linux. `systemtap` for linux has produced `sys/sdt.h` that can be used to add dtrace probes to linux applications written in C, and for dynamic languages `libstapsdt` can be used to add static tracepoints using whatever C extension framework is available for the language runtime.
-To date, there are wrappers for golang, Python, NodeJS, and a Ruby wrapper under development.
+Originally limited to BSD, Solaris, and other systems with `dtrace`, it is now simple to use USDT tracepoints on Linux. `systemtap` for linux has produced `sys/sdt.h` that can be used to add dtrace probes to linux applications written in C, and for dynamic languages `libstapsdt` [@libstapsdt] can be used to add static tracepoints using whatever C extension framework is available for the language runtime.
+To date, there are wrappers for golang, Python, NodeJS, and a Ruby [@ruby-static-tracing] wrapper under development.

 `bpftrace`'s similarity to `dtrace` allows for USDT tracepoints to be accessible throughout the lifecycle of an application.